Keto and Food Allergies vs Digestion Issues

 The Importance of Food Allergy Testing

 Food allergy testing can be a game changer for those wrestling with digestive issues.
-Just like a detective hunts for clues, these tests help uncover hidden allergens that may trigger inflammation in your gut.
+Tests can help uncover hidden allergens that may trigger inflammation in your gut.

 A study published in Clinical and Translational Gastroenterology revealed that dietary changes based on food sensitivity test results led to significant symptom improvement.